Plagiocephaly Basics: Causes & Risk Factors In The Us

 Cultural Practices and Their Influence on Head Shape

-• Consistent positioning: Some cultures emphasize specific sleeping or carrying positions, leading to uneven pressure on the skull.
+• Consistent positioning: Some routines place pressure on the same part of the skull.

 Prevention Strategies for Parents and Caregivers

-Alternate your baby’s head position during sleep to ensure a healthy head shape and prevent flattening.
+Alternate your baby’s head position during sleep to support a healthy head shape and reduce flattening.

 Frequently Asked Questions